prithwirajfc/readme-test/README.md

 ## What's Included

-### Directory dtructure for FusionCharts installed via npm
+### Directory structure for FusionCharts installed via npm

 When FusionCharts is installed via npm, the downloaded package contains the following directories and files: